Acid reflux

 It can leave you feeling like you're on fire.
 Literally and figuratively.

-It is a super uncomfortable situation, and one that if left to persist, can have some long lasting impacts on the rest of your physiology.
+It is a very uncomfortable situation, and one that if left to persist, can have some long lasting impacts on the rest of your physiology including your esophagus, throat and nasal passages.

-There are other possibilities behind acid reflux or heartburn as well.
-Could be due to a hiatal hernia, or sometimes an inability to make enough hydrochloric acid (hypochlorhydia) as well.
+There are other possibilities behind acid reflux or heartburn.
+It could be due to a hiatal hernia, or sometimes an inability to make enough hydrochloric acid (hypochlorhydia) as well.
 (1)

 First things first: get your acid reflux checked by your Medical Team.
 It is important to know what is at the root of your digestive ills, in order to best support what's behind that throat-on-fire feeling.
 It is also imperative to rule out other more serious health matters that may be behind the burning feeling.